shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M05Lab01_Power_BI.md

     > If you do not have required permissions to install desktop applications or experience difficulties in running or configuring Power BI Desktop, complete the task steps below.

-4. Download [visits.pbix](../../Allfiles/visits.pbix) and save on your computer.
+4. You should have the **visits.pbix** file downloaded on your labvm (C:\AllFiles\PL-900-Microsoft-Power-Platform-Fundamentals-master\Allfiles).
+Download [visits.pbix](https://github.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/blob/master/Allfiles/visits.pbix?raw=true) if you do not have it downloaded.

 5. Navigate to [https://app.powerbi.com/](https://app.powerbi.com/) and click **Sign in**.